K. Jehan Benton-Clark

 Jehan’s career focuses on the intersection of opportunity with race, place, wealth and health.
 Grounded by the belief that the people closest to the problem best know how to solve it, Jehan pushes the Foundation to listen to community voices to guide strategy development.
 Her work reflects this fundamental conviction – that we must transform philanthropic practices to center community engagement and equity.

 Jehan joined the Foundation in 2016 to serve as portfolio director and leads the Foundation’s Advocacy, Capacity Building and Community Solutions investments.
-She helped revolutionize the program officer role in the philanthropy department to emphasize authentic relationships over traditional, transactional grantmaking.
+She helped revolutionize the program officer role in the Community Investment & Impact department to emphasize authentic relationships over traditional, transactional grantmaking.
 In addition to strengthening the Foundation’s work in rural communities, Jehan leads locally-focused work, a place-based philanthropic strategy aimed at bringing health in reach for all Coloradans.

 In November 2020, Jehan was appointed as the senior director of advancing equity and justice.
 In this additional role, Jehan consults with the Foundation’s executive leadership and board of directors on organization-wide strategies designed to advance health equity, racial justice and systems change alongside communities and leaders in Colorado.
 She works within and across the Foundation’s departments to align and deepen the ways in which the organization thinks about and lives into principles of equity, and ensures this is embedded into our processes and policies.

 Jehan’s combined roles require the development of genuine connections with Coloradans and intentionality around listening and learning from community members to center their needs, ideas and solutions.
 She is also charged with leading the transformation and expansion of the ways in which the Foundation advances health equity, including centering racial justice in the mission and how the organization thinks about key concepts, like risk and impact.